qwertxzy/nozama-api/README.md

 **Response**

 - `200 OK` on success
-- `400 Bad Request` if the file was invalid
+- `400 Bad Request` if the file was invalid or if the session_id was too long
 - `401 Unauthorized` if the session id was not valid

 ### Deleting an item from your vendor page